 the WORLDby how you

-Ten Thousand Villages started 65 years ago with the Mennonite Central Committee to "provide sustainable economic opportunities for artisans in developing countries by creating a viable marketplace for their products in North America."
-Today they work with thousands of artisans in 38 countries.
+Ten Thousand Villages, "the original fair trader," started in 1946.
 They sell Easter baskets, Easter cards and other Easter gifts.
 (To also find their products in retail stores near you, click here.)

 Market Haiti is " a market place designed to empower & market Haitian artisans in their work".
 They "are officially endorsed by the Apparent Project, and are also working with other artisans in Haiti to make a difference in the lives of working families."
 They sell beautiful metal crosses, handcrafted by Haitian artisans.